bitsofproof/supernode/README.md

 Bits of Proof offers professionally hosted server instances for commercial use, that share and build on this code base:

 * BOP Enterprise Bitcoin Server -  for very high volume multiple and hierarchical wallet support.
-Don't try to work around the 'reference client's geeky RPC calls.
-Use our enterprise class solution.
+Don't despair with the 'reference client's geeky RPC calls design and poor performance.
+Use our intuitive, business friendly, high performance API and spend rather to develop your own business case.
 * BOP Mobile Bitcoin Server -  to back mobile wallets or any mobile application sending or receiving Bitcoin.
 The highest performance mobile Bitcoin service with the smallest memory and traffic footprint on the device.
 * BOP Merchant Bitcoin Server - pay or issue payment requests, get notification on payments.
 Deal with your own Bitcoin, save commissions.
 * BOP ERP Bitcoin Server - initiate and monitor Bitcoin transactions with your ERP system.
 The next generation of service - stay tuned.